 Dissertation Advisors: Myra Marx Ferree and Pamela Oliver

-2008 M.A., Department of Political Science, Florida Atlantic University
+2008 M.A. in Political Science, Florida Atlantic University

 Digital Sociology, Immigration, Gender, Race, Political Sociology, Family